rdsuel/Arduino-Class/README.md

 ![Exercise 1](/schematics/exercise_1.png)

 ### Details
 Connect an LED and current limiting resistor (200 Ohm, blue resistor) to pin 5 of the Arduino Uno.
 Blink the LED at 1Hz (500ms on, 500ms off).
-Also, send the LED status to the serial window each time the status changes.
 Use functions to encapsulate functionality where possible.

 ## Exercise 2: Add a button

 ### Concepts
-Digital Inputs, Debouncing
+Digital Inputs

 ### Schematic
 ![Exercise 2](/schematics/exercise_2.png)